oracle-livelabs/pts/sharding/create-sample-schema/create-sample-schema.md

 - Create the schema user, tablespace set, sharded tables and duplicated tables
 - Verify that the DDLs have been propagated to all the shards
 - Insert data into the sharded table
+- Import dump file into the sharded tables.

 ### Prerequisites